-New York is a bucket list destination for most humans in this planet.
-When time is finally come to prepare your trip, your mobile can be your best friend to make your experience memorable.
+New York is a bucket list destination for most humans on this planet.
+When time is finally come to prepare for your trip, your mobile can be your best friend to make your experience memorable.
 These are the essential mobile apps to have in New York City and explore the Big App-le smartly!

 I visited New York City in 2018.
 This means no old-fashioned paper maps, no physical travel guides and absolutely no guided tours.
 Just me and my smartphone.

 While going through the mobile apps I used the most and watching others with potential for other kinds of travelers, I came up with this list of 13 that can be essential to your upcoming trip to New York City.